Bgrlgymnast/project-3-data-ethics-group4/README.md

 Our Group decided to go the .... route.

-This project will review Covid-19 data sets and will compare deaths from Covid-19 with Influenza and Pneumonia from 2020-2024.
+This project will review Covid-19 data sets and will compare deaths from Covid-19, Influenza and Pneumonia from 2020-2024.
 The data sets are for the United States as a whole and then will be broken down specifically to the state of Texas.

 Specifically this project will review:
 - Total number of deaths by sex for Covid-19, Influenza and Pneumonia.
 - Total number of deaths by age range for Covid-19, Influenza and Pneumonia.
 - Total number (percentage) of deaths for each individual for each illness.
-- While taking into consideration the total population for the United State and Texas based on the US Census which was last conducted/updated in 2020.
+- While taking into consideration the total population for the United State and Texas based on the US Census data which was last updated in 2021.